ArchLeaders/Botw-Installer/README.md

 2. Download [HomebrewSetup](https://github.com/ArchLeaders/Breath-of-the-Wild-Installer-NET-6.0/releases/download/v1.0.0/HomebrewSetup.exe) and point it to your SD Card.

    *Eg. if you have a primary C: drive, and your SD card is drive D:, enter `D` into the console window.*

-3. Follow [this guide](https://wiiu.hacks.guide/#/mocha/online-exploit/browser-exploit) to backup NAND and launch into CFW.
-4. Before exiting, launch the WUP Installer GX2 app and install the Homebrew Launcher.
-5. Return to the WiiU home page and launch the Homebrew Launcher.
+3. Open the WebBrowser on your WiiU and go to `wiiuexploit.xyz` click enter hombrew.
-6. Once it's loaded, launch the Dumpling app in Homebrew Channel.
+4. Once it's loaded, launch the Dumpling app.
-7. Inside Dumpling, select either `Dump digital games` or `Dump a game disc` depending on whichever Botw is.
+5. Inside Dumpling, select either `Dump digital games` or `Dump a game disc` depending on whichever Botw is.
-8. Select BotW using the `A` button and press `Start (+)`.
+6. Select BotW using the `A` button and press `Start (+)`.
 (Selection not applicable if dumping the disc copy.)
-9. Set the dump destination to your SD Card.
+7. Set the dump destination to your SD Card.
-10. press the `Start (+)` button to begin dumping.
+8. press the `Start (+)` button to begin dumping.
 This may take a very long time.
-11. Once it's complete, remove the SD Card and plug it into your pc.
-Copy them of the SD card if you wish, or check the `Copy Base Game` button in Botw Installer.
+9. Once it's complete, remove the SD Card and plug it into your pc.
+Copy the game files of your SD card if you wish, or check the `Copy Base To mlc01` button in Botw Installer.

 ### Installing With Botw Installer

+1. If you didn't move the files off your SD Card, open the advanced tab and click `Copy Base To mlc01` so it turns green.

+   *Change any other settings until it's just how you want it.
+(Read the tooltips for explanations and take note that the Base Game, Update, and DLC paths will be autofilled when you click install or fill out `Dump Path` in the basic tab.)*

+2. Click install.
+If you **did** move your game files from the SD Card fill out `Dump Path` first.
+3. Let the tool do it's job and wait for the prompt saying it's complete.
+(If any errors occur please report them to me.)
+4. That's it.
+Botw is now installed.